 1. The employee completes a Workday request which routes to the supervisor.

 2. The supervisor or department head reviews the Request in Workday and either approves, sends back with additional provisions or modifications, or denies it.

 - The decision to approve an AWA will be made on a case-by-case basis for each employee.

 - Approval can be rescinded at any time should circumstances change.

-- Telecommuting is appropriate only when both the abilities of the employee and the nature of the work to be done meet the minimum feasibility criteria set out below.
+- Telecommuting is appropriate only when both the abilities of the employee and the nature of the work to be done meet the minimum feasibility criteria below.